-Instead of the default setting of $w_m = 1$ , a lower weight for the motion likelihood $(w_m < 1)$ gives higher priority to optimizing the observation likelihood $P(O|\Gamma)$ , which prefers to have fewer missing players.
-On the other hand, a higher weighting $w_m > 1$ encourages smoother motions and results in fewer false alarms but more missed detections.
-As we vary $w_m$ from 0.2 to 3, the trade-off curves are plotted in Fig. 12(a).
+Instead of the default setting of $w_m=1$, a lower weight for the motion likelihood $(w_m<1)$ gives higher priority to optimizing the observation likelihood $P(O|\Gamma)$,e.g., less players missing.
+On the other hand, a higher weighting with $w_m>1$ encourages smoother motions to be associated and results in fewer false alarms but also fewer true positives.
+As we vary w_m from 0.2 to 3, the trade-off curves are plotted in Fig. 10(a).

 We also conduct an experiment studying the cross-game-generalization of the GCFs.
 Instead of testing 1 sequence trained on the other 5, we perform all pairwise combinations (30 in total) of 1 sequence training with 1 other sequence testing.
+We then evaluate the resulting statistics for same-game learning and different-game learning respectively, as summarized in Tab.
+3.